 - Add the chicken back and you’ve got yourself a delicious dinner with the most amazingly flavorful sauce.

-- Pasta: A classic choice is to serve it over cooked pasta like linguine, fettuccine, or even spaghetti.
-The pasta will soak up the delicious Marsala sauce.
+- Pasta: A classic choice like linguine, fettuccine, or even spaghetti.

 - Chicken Francese: If you’re a fan of tender, pan-fried chicken in a mouthwatering lemony sauce, Chicken Francese is a must-try.